bloomdevelop/Silk/README.md

-# revoltjs-template
+# StationBot (Revolt)

-Simple Revolt.JS Template
+The [stationbot](https://github.com/stationarystation/stationbot) port to Revolt.JS that nobody asked for

 ## Steps

 ### Cloning the repo